thiagos/conferenceCentral/README.md

 To use new indexes, 2 new APIs were created:
 - *getQuickWorkshops*: return all workshops only with duration at most 2h.
-- *getSessionsBySpeakerAndDate*: returns all sessions from a specific speaker, on a specific date.
+- *getSessionsBySpeakerAndDate*: returns all sessions from a specific speaker, in a given date range.

 For that, 2 new composite indexes were created in index.yaml file:
 ```